henrik42/extended-lisp-reader/README.md

 is ```clojure.lang.LispReader```
 (https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/LispReader.java).
 It
-has a few things that you (as a programmer) can control from outside via the Clojure API.
+has a few things that you (as a programmer) can control from outside via the Clojure API (see above).
 The class itself **is not part of the Clojure API** so anything that you do to it directly may break once you switch to another version of Clojure.

 The ```LispReader``` uses two arrays for dispatching on the input.
 Here I use ```clojure.lang.LispReader/dispatchMacros``` which